Thousands flee as Typhoon Kammuri churns towards Philippines

 - Games plagued by build-up woes -

-Windsurfing was cancelled and triathlon events were held earlier than scheduled.
-Organisers are due to deliver an update on the impact later on Monday.
+Windsurfing was halted as a precaution and triathlon events were held earlier than scheduled.

-Organisers have insisted they have contingency plans in place, including allowing indoor events to proceed but with attendance limited to competitors.
+Organisers told reporters Monday that each sport is overseen by delegates and ultimately they would make the call on any possible cancellations or rescheduling.

+Ramon Suzara, the chief operating officer of the organising committee, said contingency plans were in place for bad weather, but the duration of the Games would not be extended.

 This year's Games in Clark, Manila and Subic are already particularly complex, with a record 56 sports across dozens of venues that are in some cases hours apart by car.